chase-moskal/xiome/s/features/store/readme.md

 xiome store feature
 ===================

+> ⚠️ known deficiencies:
+> - retry mechanisms that handle stripe rate-limiting is not implemented. it should be.
+> - handling for closed stripe accounts is not implemented. it should be.

 the store feature allows xiome community creators ("merchants") to sell subscriptions and digital products to customers.

 - it's a stripe integration.